fczuardi/keyboard-2026/README.md

 ​

-## Thumb Cluster center keys
+## Layer Switching

-Center thumb-cluster key on each side are layer modifier keys, left side changes to layer 1 while holding, right side changes to layer 2 while holding.
+Center key on the thumb-clusters, also referred here as thumb-key-2 on each side are layer modifier keys, left side changes to layer 1 for the next key (OSL) or while holding, right side changes to layer 2.

 ## Arrow keys

-Arrow keys are same as Vim, HJKL, but with **layer 1** turned on.
+Arrow keys are same as Vim navigatio; `H J K L`, but with **layer 1** turned on.